NathanDM19/Checkers/README.md

 ## Built With

+HTML, CSS, JavaScript.
-HTML, CSS, JavaScript, Firebase for multiplayer.
+Firebase is used for multiplayer.
+Libraries:
+jQuery

 ## Authors